shivamrajsingh/Spotify-Ad-block-SpotX/README.md

 * SpotX will only work correctly on the latest versions of Spotify, please make sure of this before asking a question.
 * The modifiable files are replaced by the Spotify installer every time it is updated, so you will need to apply the patch again when this happens.
 * [SpotX will be installed even if you are using Spicetify](https://github.com/amd64fox/SpotX/discussions/28#discussioncomment-2389043), but you may need to run Install.bat again after running the `spicetify apply` or other commands.

+ ## Credits:

+The original author of the script is [amd64fox](https://github.com/amd64fox "amd64fox").